New Zealand flag debate: 1970s

 Debate on keeping or changing the New Zealand Flag started before May 1973, when a remit to change the flag, declare New Zealand a republic, and change the national anthem (then only "God Save the Queen") was voted down by the Labour Party at their national conference.
 At this time, proposals for changing the flag were typically linked with republicanism.

 In November 1979, the Minister of Internal Affairs, Allan Highet, suggested that the design of the flag should be changed, and sought an artist to design a new flag with a silver fern on the fly.
 The proposal attracted little support.

 1980s

+The Austrian-born surrealist visual artist Friedensreich Hundertwasser designed his titular koru flag in 1983.
+The flag design was one of the earliest serious contenders and was cause of much media attention.
+Twenty-five Members of Parliament expressed support for the flag when it was publicly unveiled in 1986, including then-prime minister David Lange.

 In 1988, Minister of Foreign Affairs Russell Marshall made a call for a flag change, which also had little effect.

 The New Zealand Listener magazine held a flag design contest in 1989, attracting nearly 600 entries.
 Out of the seven semi-finalists, which included the national flag and the Flag of the United Tribes of New Zealand, the national flag won with a minority vote of 45.6%.